qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_workflows.rst

    Certificate info dialog

-You can edit the :guilabel:`trust policy` |selectString| for any selected certificate within the chain.
+You can edit the :guilabel:`Trust policy` |selectString| for any selected certificate within the chain.
 Any change in trust policy to a selected certificate will not be saved to the database unless the |fileSave|
 :sup:`Save certificate trust policy change to database` button is clicked